vincentsijben/bpm-timings-for-processing/README.md

 ## Examples
-You can find all these examples in `Processing -> File - Examples - Contributed Libraries - BPM timings`.
+You can find all these examples in `Processing -> File - Examples - Contributed Libraries - BPM timings - BPM_Timings`.

 <table width="100%">